A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Experiment

 \subsection{Prediction Accuracy}

 We summarize the performance of all the methods in Tab. \ref{Result}.
-We use the above metrics to evaluate the accuracy of heavy-workload forecasting accuracy as well as overall forecasting accuracy.
 We highlight the highest accuracy in boldface.
-Besides, if \mn\ achieves the highest accuracy, we highlight the best one in baseline with underlines.
+Besides, if PePNet achieves the highest accuracy, we highlight the best one among its peers with underlines.

-As shown in Tab. \ref{Result}, \mn\ achieves the best heavy-workload prediction accuracy as well as overall prediction accuracy on all three workload datasets, with few exceptions.
-Comparing the prediction accuracy on all three datasets, \mn\ works the best on long-tail distributed Dinda's dataset, while less advantageous on the relatively even-distributed Alibaba2018-CPU dataset.
+As shown in Tab. \ref{Result}, PePNet achieves the best heavy-workload prediction accuracy as well as overall prediction accuracy on all three workload datasets, with few exceptions.
+Comparing the prediction accuracy on all three datasets, PePNet works the best on long-tail distributed Dinda's dataset, while less advantageous on the relatively even-distributed Alibaba2018-CPU dataset.